Lely, Florida

 Lely is a census-designated place (CDP) in Collier County, Florida, United States.
-The population was 3,451 at the 2010 census.
+The population was 3,694 at the 2020 census, up from 3,451 at the 2010 census.
 It is part of the Naples–Marco Island Metropolitan Statistical Area.

+History

+Lely, Florida, was established as a small community in western Collier County, initially serving as a residential area within the expanding Naples–Marco Island Metropolitan Statistical Area.
+Originally developed in the mid-20th century, Lely’s early growth was closely tied to nearby agricultural and forestry operations.
+Over the years, the community expanded as areas such as Lely Resort and other residential developments attracted retirees and seasonal residents, particularly in the latter half of the 20th century.

+The construction of U.S. Route 41 and the community’s proximity to downtown Naples contributed to Lely’s development as a suburban area.
+In the 1990s, Lely experienced increased residential growth, with many families and retirees settling in the area due to its convenient access to Naples' amenities, including golf courses, beaches, and cultural attractions.

+Lely’s growth in the 21st century has been marked by various infrastructure projects, including the establishment of the Lely Community Development District.
+The district has helped manage local services and supported continued residential expansion.
+The community’s population growth has continued into the 2000s and 2010s, with a 7% increase reported between the 2010 and 2020 census.

 Geography

 Lely is located in western Collier County at 26°6′10″N 81°43′59″W (26.102802, -81.733125).
 It is bordered on the southwest by U.S. Route 41, on the south by Naples Manor, and on the southeast by Lely Resort.
 Downtown Naples is 5 mi to the northwest on U.S. 41.

 According to the United States Census Bureau, the Lely CDP has a total area of 3.8 km2, of which 3.5 km2 is land and 0.3 sqkm, or 7.04%, is water.

 Demographics

 2020 census

 As of the 2020 United States census, there were 3,694 people, 1,795 households, and 1,030 families residing in the CDP.